Catupecu Machu

-Catupecu Machu is an Argentine rock band, usually classified as within Rock en Español.
-Its current band members are Fernando Ruiz Díaz on vocals and guitar; Sebastián Cáceres on bass guitar; Agustín Rocino on drums; and Macabre González on keyboards and samplers.
+Catupecu Machu is an Argentine alternative metal band, consisting of Fernando Ruiz Díaz, Gabriel Ruiz Díaz, Miguel Sosa.
+It is usually classified as within Rock en Español.
+Its current band members are Fernando Ruiz Díaz on vocals and guitar; Charlie Noguera on bass guitar; Agustín Rocino and Julian Gondell on drums; and Macabre González on keyboards and samplers.

 Biography

 The band started as a power trio in the Villa Luro neighborhood, Buenos Aires, in 1994.
 It all started when the Ruiz brothers decided to establish a band.
 As music lovers they already knew how to play the guitar and bass.
 All they needed was a drummer, so they recruited Marcelo Baraj (who currently plays in Totus Toss).
 With this first line-up they started playing in the underground concerts of Buenos Aires (performing in the Arlequines theatre), followed by shows around the country.

 During the following years, they played the “Nuevo Rock” (New Rock) festival of Córdoba (1997), where the press identified them as the next big thing, and also played in the “Monsters of Rock” festival (1998), opening for Almafuerte, Sepultura, and Metallica at Buenos Aires' River Plate Stadium.
 In 1997, the group founded their own label to make their début album, entitled Dale!.
 During this period, drummer Marcelo Baraj was replaced by Miguel Sosa, who was only sixteen years old at that time.

-Afterwards, tired of having their shows being bootlegged, they decided to record their second album, A Morir (recorded live in Cemento), which included songs from the previous album and four new tracks (Heroes Anonimos, Testigo Criminal, Cuantos Son and El Rostro).
+Tired of having their shows being bootlegged, they decided to record their second album, A Morir (recorded live in Cemento), which included songs from the previous album and four new tracks (Heroes Anonimos, Testigo Criminal, Cuantos Son and El Rostro).
 It started selling in mid-October 1998, increasing their reputation.

-In the year 2000, they recorded their third album, titled Cuentos Decapitados, produced by EMI-Odeon and edited in New York City, a disc which demonstrated the band more mature musically, and also showing a great improvement lyrically.
-This album was popular, both with the public and critics, containing tracks such as Y lo que quiero es que pises sin el suelo, Entero o a Pedazos and Eso Vive.
-The video of Y lo que quiero es que pises sin el suelo, directed by Gianfranco Quatrini, obtained an MTV Award for Best Latin Video of the Year 2001, chosen by the public.
-And thanks to this, they were able to edit the disc in Puerto Rico and United States through EMI Latin and start a two-month tour throughout the island, playing in “Festival Rock a Tour”.
+In the year 2000, they recorded their third album, titled Cuentos Decapitados, produced by EMI-Odeon and edited in New York City which, as a record, showed the band's newfound maturity, as well as great lyrical improvement.
+This album was popular both with the public and critics, containing tracks such as Y lo que quiero es que pises sin el suelo, Entero o a Pedazos and Eso Vive.
+The music video for Y lo que quiero es que pises sin el suelo, directed by Gianfranco Quatrini, obtained an MTV Award for Best Latin Video of the Year 2001, chosen by the public.
+Thanks to this, they were able to edit it in Puerto Rico and United States through EMI Latin, and start a two-month tour throughout the island, playing at “Festival Rock a Tour”.